 Warning: Failure to restart your network in the correct sequence could prevent you from connecting to the Internet.

 - a.
-First, turn on the broadband modem and wait 2 minutes. - b.
-Now, plug in the power cord to your wireless router and wait 1 minute. - c.
+First, plug in and turn on the broadband modem and wait 2 minutes. - b.
+Now, plug in the power cord to your router and wait 1 minute. - c.
 Last, turn on your computer.